 You will not only benefit from this in terms of increased retention rates, but it will also help in your app marketing efforts by acquiring new customers via word of mouth & referrals.

-Quite often the app owners campaign fiercely on their success of attaining the highest number of downloads in a given time as a part of their confidence-building measure among the customers.
-Such numbers continue to rise exponentially for a certain period, but the thing that it does not reflect on your balance sheet dries out the marketing resources, resulting in the app's failure ultimately.
-These tips will not only help you improve the retention rate but also help you increase your user base further.
-So, get back to your dashboard and chalk out plans to implement these tactics effectively and watch your users grow.
+Quite often, the app owners campaign fiercely on their success of attaining the highest number of downloads in a given time as a part of their confidence-building measure among the customers.
+Such numbers continue to rise exponentially for a certain period.

+Still, the thing that it does not reflect on your balance sheet dries out the marketing resources, resulting in the app's failure ultimately.
+These tips will help you improve the retention rate and also help you increase your user base.
+So, get back to your dashboard, chalk out plans to implement these tactics effectively, and watch your users grow.
+Good Luck!